srirajk/mock-cdc/README.md

 ### Setup ###

-Make sure to install docker and docker-compose or use http://labs.play-with-docker.com/
+Make sure to install docker and docker-compose or use http://labs.play-with-docker.com/.
+ Note: make sure the memory is high on docker machine.

 clone the repo.